-The professional staff are assisted by university students with Federal Work Study (FWS) grants for employment on campus.
+The professional staff are assisted by university students who have Federal Work Study (FWS) grants for employment on campus.
 In addition, the director will supervise interns completing course requirements in education or psychology.
-The administrator and the Center teachers train these students.
+These students are trained by the administrator and the Center teachers.
 The students assist teachers and help implement the daily routine.
 Their participation in the Center complements their formal classroom work and creates a close relationship between the children and students.
-The university Office of Human Resources completes background checks for all FWS students and interns before they are allowed to join the Center.
+Background checks are completed by the university Office of Human Resources for all FWS students and interns before they are allowed to join the Center.